kobiam/DevOps/Redis/README.md

 #

+save config without restart

+All the configuration parameters set using CONFIG SET are immediately loaded by Redis and will take effect starting with the next command executed.

+example: `CONFIG SET SAVE "900 1 300 10" `

+<a href="https://redis.io/commands/config-set">CONFIG SET</a>

+#

 ### Redis persistence
 <strong>AOF </strong>logs every write operation received by the server, that will be played again at server statup.